 - After completing everything as mentioned above, simply press the Start button located on the Odin window to initiate the CWM recovery flashing process.
 Your phone will automatically reboot itself while going through the process.
-It is recommended not to touch or remove the USB cable until the process completes.
+It is recommended not to touch or remove the USB cable until the process is complete.

 - Be patient until the installation of CWM recovery completes.
 It will hardly take a minute.
 As soon as it completes, you’ll see the Pass message on the Odin window.
 You can safely remove the phone from your PC now.

 - If due to any reason the process fails or if Odin gets stuck or in case your device gets boot loops, then don’t panic.
 Just close the Odin window, remove and re-insert the battery from your device.
 Again go into downloading mode and repeat the whole procedure as given above.

 - For confirming whether CWM recovery has been successfully installed or not, boot your Galaxy Core 2 into recovery mode.
 For that, firstly switch off your phone completely.